Krystel11/rock-paper-scissor/README.md

 Rock-paper-scissor Game.
-This game has 5 rounds and at the end the winner is indicated.
+This game has been updated and now you can play and when any player gets 5 points, the game will announce the winner and reset.